SDB-005

-However, SDB-005 was subsequently used as the name for the indazole-3-carboxylate compound mentioned above when it was sold in Europe as a designer drug, and was entered into the EMCDDA synthetic drug database under this name.
+However, SDB-005 was subsequently used as the name for the indazole-3-napthyl-carboxylate compound when it was sold in Europe as a designer drug.
+Because of this, it was entered into the EMCDDA synthetic drug database under this name.
+The UK Forensic Early Warning System reported a detection of SDB-005 in December 2017 as the first occurrence of naphthalen-1-yl-1-pentyl-1H-indazole-3-carboxylate (NA-PINAC) in the UK.
+Many online sources now list SDB-005 as naphthalen-1-yl 1-pentyl-1H-indazole-3-carboxylate (NA-PINAC).

 Consequently, there are now two distinct, yet fairly closely related cannabinoid compounds, which may both be referred to under the code SDB-005.